ZachT1711/ceramic/OVERVIEW.md

 7. Interoperably sign and/or encrypt information; and
 8. Revoke private keys, public keys, and permissions for resources.

-In addition to the requiriements above, this protocol should also allow applications and services to:
+In addition to these base requirements, a protocol aiming to practically unlock interoperability should also allow applications and services to:

 9. Publish metadata and definitions;
 10. Publish data schemas; and
 11. Publish policies and service agreements.

-Any solution does not meet these requirements will be too siloed to be interoperable, too rigid to be broadly used, or too private to be convenient.
+Any solution does not meet these requirements will be too siloed to be interoperable, too rigid to be broadly used, or too isolated to meet the demands of today's businesses.

 ## What should be stored on Ceramic?